-COTTONWOOD SAND MINE PDS2018-MPA-18-004 Planning & Development Services Planning and CEQA Comments Issue Resolution Summary Date Date Item No. Subject Area Issue, Revision or Information Required (Include Conditions) Identified Resolved General Plan 11/8/18 Policy S-3.7: Fire Resistant Construction.
-Require all new, Conformance remodeled, or rebuilt structures to meet current ignition 4- 55 resistance construction codes and establish and enforce reasonable and prudent standards that support retrofitting of existing structures in high fire threat areas.
-General Plan Policy S-6.1: Water Supply.
-Ensure that water supply systems 11/8/18 Conformance for development are adequate to combat structural and wildland 4- 56 General Plan Policy S-6.3: Funding Fire Protection Services.
-Require 11/8/18 Conformance development to contribute its fair share towards funding the 4- 57 provision of appropriate fire and emergency medical services as determined necessary to adequately serve the project.
-General Plan Policy S-7.1 Development Location.
-Locate development in 11/8/18 Conformance areas where the risk to people or resources is minimized.
-In accordance with the California Department of Conservation Special Publication 42, require development be located a minimum of 50 feet from active or potentially active faults, unless 4- 58 an alternative setback distance is approved based on geologic analysis and feasible engineering design measures adequate to demonstrate that the fault rupture hazard would be avoided.
-General Plan Policy S-9.2: Development in Floodplains.
-Limit development 11/8/18 Conformance in designated floodplains to decrease the potential for property damage and loss of life from flooding and to avoid the need for engineered channels, channel improvements, and other flood 4- 59 control facilities.
+Issue Resolution Summary Date Date tem No. Subject Area Issue, Revision or Information Required (Include Conditions) Identified Resolved 4- 52 General Plan Conformance Policy S-3.1 Defensible Development.
+Require development to be located, designed, and constructed to provide adequate defensibility and minimize the risk of structural loss and life safety resulting from wildland fires.
+Ongoing 11/8/2018 5/31/2019 4- 53 General Plan Conformance Policy S-3.3 Minimize Flammable Vegetation.
+Site and design development to minimize the likelihood of a wildfire spreading to structures by minimizing pockets or peninsulas, or islands of flammable vegetation within a development.
+Ongoing 11/8/2018 5/31/2019 4- 54 General Plan Conformance Policy S-3.6 Fire Protection Measures.
+Ensure that development located within fire threat areas implement measures that reduce the risk of structural and human loss due to wildfire.
+Ongoing 11/8/2018 5/31/2019 4- 55 General Plan Conformance Policy S-3.7: Fire Resistant Construction.
+Require all new, remodeled, or rebuilt structures to meet current ignition resistance construction codes and establish and enforce reasonable and prudent standards that support retrofitting of existing structures in high fire threat areas.
+Ongoing 11/8/2018 5/31/2019 4- 56 General Plan Conformance Policy S-6.1: Water Supply.
+Ensure that water supply systems for development are adequate to combat structural and wildland fires.
+Ongoing 11/8/2018 5/31/2019 4- 57 General Plan Conformance Policy S-6.3: Funding Fire Protection Services.
+Require development to contribute its fair share towards funding the provision of appropriate fire and emergency medical services as determined necessary to adequately serve the project.
+Ongoing 11/8/2018 5/31/2019 4- 58 General Plan Conformance Policy S-7.1 Development Location.
+Locate development in areas where the risk to people or resources is minimized.
+In accordance with the California Department of Conservation Special Publication 42, require development be located a minimum of 50 feet from active or potentially active faults, unless an alternative setback distance is approved based on geologic analysis and feasible engineering design measures adequate to demonstrate that the fault rupture hazard would be avoided.
+Ongoing 11/8/2018 5/31/2019 4- 59 General Plan Conformance Policy S-9.2: Development in Floodplains.
+Limit development in designated floodplains to decrease the potential for property damage and loss of life from flooding and to avoid the need for engineered channels, channel improvements, and other flood control facilities.
 Require development to conform to federal flood proofing standards and siting criteria to prevent flow obstruction.
-General Plan Policy S-10.4 Stormwater Management.
-Require development 11/8/18 Conformance to incorporate low impact design, hydromodification management, and other measures to minimize stormwater 4- 60 impacts on drainage and flood control facilities.
-General Plan Policy S-10.5 Development Site Improvements.
-Require 11/8/18 development to provide necessary on- and off-site Conformance 4-61 improvements to stormwater runoff and drainage facilities.
+Ongoing 11/8/2018 5/31/2019 4- 60 General Plan Conformance Policy S-10.4 Stormwater Management.
+Require development to incorporate low impact design, hydromodification management, and other measures to minimize stormwater impacts on drainage and flood control facilities.
+Ongoing 11/8/2018 5/31/2019 4- 61 General Plan Conformance Policy S-10.5 Development Site Improvements.
+Require development to provide necessary on- and off-site improvements to stormwater runoff and drainage facilities.
+Ongoing 11/8/2018 5/31/2019